-Pyloric stenosis is an abnormal thickening and/or narrowing of the pylorus muscle, through which food and other stomach contents pass into the small intestine.
+Pyloric stenosis is an abnormal thickening and/or narrowing of the pylorus muscle.
+Normally, food and other stomach contents pass into the small intestine through the pylorus, which is the exit of the stomach.
 The thickened pyloric muscle causes a narrowing of the pyloric channel.
 As a result, liquid and/or food cannot pass out of the stomach into the small intestine.

 What are the symptoms of pyloric stenosis?